Belle Isle Park: History

 During World War II, the US military used the island park for training.
-They also staged a re-enactment of the invasion of a Pacific island invasion by the Navy and Marine Corps.
+They also staged a re-enactment of a Pacific island invasion by the Navy and Marine Corps.
 The island was temporarily renamed Bella Jima, and Detroiters witnessed an island invasion without the bloodshed.
 This event was conducted after the successful US invasion of Iwo Jima.

-The 1943 Detroit race riot began at Belle Isle, and spread to other areas of Detroit.
-34 people were killed and 433 were injured.

 At one time, the island housed a canoe concession, which provided rental canoes and stored private ones.
 Canoe riders often stopped at the nearby Remick Band Shell, which hosted regular concerts from 1950 to 1980.
 The band shell replaced an earlier facility and provided more amenities for performers and audience members.
 It was constructed at a cost of $150,000 and was named for resident Jerome H. Remick, who owned the world's largest music publishing house at the time.

-The Detroit Boat Club operated rented facilities on the island from 1902 until 1996.
-The marina and building are currently closed, and only rowing activities are still conducted at that location.
 The Belle Isle Golf Course opened in 1922.
 The Detroit Yacht Club building dates to 1923 and still houses an active private sailing club; it also offers swimming and other country club amenities.
 The Activities Building was the site of a restaurant.
 The Flynn Pavilion (1949) was designed by Eero Saarinen and used for ice skating rental.

 A ferry service to the island existed from 1840 to 1957, although the bridge was completed to the island in 1923.
 Riding stables were housed in an 1863 market building that was relocated from Detroit to the island in the 1890s.
 The building was disassembled and stored by Greenfield Village in the 2000s.
 The park headquarters and police station are each located in 1860s-era houses.

 From the 1890s, the island was home to a large herd of European fallow deer.
 But this isolated population fell prey to disease at the close of the 20th century as a result of cyclic inbreeding.
 In 2004, the last of the 300 animals were captured and moved to the Detroit Zoo and nature center, located on Belle Isle.
 The children's zoo on the island and the aquarium closed due to budget constraints.